 Brandstatter: “I hope the game will never be moved from Detroit or its time slot.
 The league has always embraced its history and tradition.
 NFL Films became a huge outfit because it celebrated the league’s history and traditions.
 Players, rivalries, throwback uniforms (etc.) they’ve all been marketed to sell the league.
 Part of the league’s history and its tradition is the Thanksgiving Day game in Detroit.
 The league would be making a colossal mistake if they took the game away from Detroit.
 They would be thumbing their nose and their past.”

-Bradley: “No. A few years ago the league (note: actually late Kansas City Chiefs owner Lamar Hunt) tried to take the game away from us but Bill Ford Jr. fought vigorously to keep it.
+Bradley: “Some years ago the league (note: actually late Kansas City Chiefs owner Lamar Hunt) tried to take the game away from us but Bill Ford Jr. fought vigorously to keep it.
 He did the right thing for the city and our franchise.
 We need our day in the sun just like most Super Bowls are in warm weather cities.
 Of course this has changed now with these indoor stadiums.”

 As a Lions player who played in this game, must one get pumped to suit up on Turkey Day?